St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

 Their conclusion was, “St. John’s wort was not effective for treatment of major depression”.[xix]

-I bring this study up for one reasons: the study was funded by Pfizer, the pharmaceutical manufacture of Zoloft.
+I bring this study up for one reason: the study was funded by Pfizer, the pharmaceutical manufacture of Zoloft.
 The leading synthetic antidepressant medication.

 Zoloft sales for Pfizer made the company $3.3 billion in 2005.[xx]